How to Batch Transcribe Multiple Videos at Once

 5. Monitor Progress

-Large batches can take time depending on video length and quantity.
-VidNotes processes videos efficiently, but a 2-hour video will take longer than a 10-minute clip.
-Check the Library tab periodically for completion status.
+Big batches take time.
+A 2-hour video takes longer than a 10-minute clip.
+Check the Library tab now and then for completion.

 Batch Transcription Workflow Example

-Let's say you're a researcher with 20 interview videos averaging 45 minutes each.
-Here's the workflow:
+Researcher with 20 interview videos averaging 45 minutes each.
+The workflow:

 • Go to app.vidnotes.app

-• Create a new project for each video or import all at once
+• Create a project per video or import all at once

 3. Processing time: